-Donny Harrel begins his fifth year at Seattle University as the architect of the reborn baseball program.
+Donny Harrel enters his 10th year at Seattle University in 2018-19 as the architect of the reborn baseball program.

 The Redhawks once again increased their season win total in 2012, finishing with 23 victories.
 Once again, Seattle U earned a victory at Washington, plus picked up an important win at Washington State.
 The Redhawks also took two of three at San Jose State, the first road series victory for the program since it was reestablished.